 If the log contains an exception trace, you might get a hint about what’s wrong by looking at the last exception in the chain of exceptions (if there’s more than one in the log entry).

 You can also find the log as a text file in your Eclipse workspace directory, in

 The Installation Details dialog can also give you some useful information.
 You find it by opening the About Eclipse box, then pressing Installation Details.
 In the Installed Software tab, you can check that Rascal is actually installed, and which version you have, and in the Configuration tab, you can check that your Java installation is OK.

 Eclipse starts but I can’t find the Rascal Perspective or any Rascal entries in the File → New menu

-This is typically because you’re running on Java 6 instead of Java 8.
+This is typically because you’re running an old Java version instead of Java 8.
 Rascal requires the Java 8 SDK to

 run.
 You can check which Java you’re using by checking the

 If you’re running an old Java version even when Java 8 is installed, the simplest approach is just to remove all old